-Holders of Shares who are non-residents of Canada will be required to pay all withholding taxes payable in respect of any dividends paid by the Company, whether such distributions are in the form of cash or additional Shares.
+Shareholders who are non-residents of Canada will be required to pay all withholding taxes payable in respect of any dividends paid by the Company, whether such distributions are in the form of cash or additional Shares.
 Non-residents should consult their own tax advisors regarding the tax consequences of investing in the Shares.
 The amount of any dividends payable by the Company will be at the discretion of the board of directors of the Company and will be evaluated periodically.
-The Company's dividend policy may be revised subject to business circumstances and depending on, among other things, the Partnership's royalty income, its debt service requirements, any restrictions under the Term Facility or other credit arrangements, the satisfaction of applicable solvency tests for the declaration and payment of dividends and other conditions existing for time to time.
+The Company's dividend policy may be revised subject to business circumstances and depending on, among other things, the Partnership's royalty income, its debt service requirements, restrictions and covenants under the credit facility or other credit arrangements, the satisfaction of applicable solvency tests for the declaration and payment of dividends and other conditions existing for time to time.
+See "Credit Facility"